jacoobyy/jacoobyy.github.io/_posts/2018-06-04-diagnostic_plots.md

 # Residuals vs Leverage

 Leverage points are nasty buggers.
 Unlike outliers, which have an unusually large $$ y $$ value, leverage points have extreme $$ x $$ values.
-This may not seem so bad at face value, but it can have damaging effects on the model because the $$ \beta $$ coefficients can be very sensitive to leverage points.
+This may not seem so bad at face value, but it can have damaging effects on the model because the $$ \beta $$ coefficients are very sensitive to leverage points.
 The purpose of the Residuals vs Leverage plot is to identify these problematic observations.

 ## Code
 ```python